nens/rana-qgis-plugin/doc/download_workers.md

   - Retrieves QML styling from publications (with fallback to file descriptor)
   - Preserves publication folder hierarchy during download

+- **ResultsDownloadContext**: Manages downloads for lizard scenario results (batch downloads)
+  - Resolves target folder based on whether a 3Di simulation is linked
+  - If linked: saves to the simulation results folder in the 3Di working directory
+  - If not: falls back to the standard project file directory structure

+- **SchematisationRevisionDownloadContext**: Manages downloads of full schematisation revisions
+  - Target directory is resolved before construction (dialog on main thread)
+  - Stores metadata populated during download: `local_schematisation`, `geopackage_filepath`, `wip_replace_requested`
+  - Downloads the revision zip to the schematisation database directory

 All contexts provide:
 - `local_dir`: The directory where the file will be saved
 - `local_file_path`: The complete path including filename